pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Minor Courts including Magisterial District Courts and Pittsburgh & Philadelphia Municipal Courts

 Subsequent to an indictment in Pennsylvania, preliminary criminal hearings are conducted in one of the base-level courts.
 Cases determined to be trial worthy are heard by the Commonwealth Court or the Courts of Common pleas depending on the severity of the crime.
 However, the state’s federal district courts have limited judicial authorities, and they hear selected federal crimes within the state.
 If required, appeals may be made to one of the two appellate courts, one of which is the Superior Court of Pennsylvania.
 While appeals to the Superior court are generally final, the Supreme court serves as the state’s highest court and the court of last resort.
-Summarily, the states courts are categorized based on their judicial authorities to hear felonies, misdemeanors or infractions.
+Summarily, the state courts are categorized based on their judicial authorities to hear felonies, misdemeanors or infractions.

 What’s Included in a Pennsylvania Criminal Court Record?